purpose2do/actableai-lib/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache License.
-See `LICENSE.txt` for more information.
+Distributed under the License Apache v2.0.
+See `LICENSE` file for more information.

 <!-- CONTACT -->
 ## Contact